lelit/pglast/README.rst

  :license: GNU General Public License version 3 or later

-This is a Python 3.6+ implementation of a wrapper to `libpg_query`__, a C library that repackages the PostgreSQL__ language parser as a standalone static library.
+This is a Python 3.6+ implementation of a wrapper to `libpg_query`__, a C library that repackages the PostgreSQL__ languages parser as a standalone static library.

 It is similar to the more mature `psqlparse`__, but has different goals: